What is Building Decarbonization?

 - Installing renewable energy systems where possible.

-Reduce Energy Use in Existing Buildings
+Reduce Gas Use in Existing Buildings

 Electrification of Existing Buildings